mkavulich/ccpp-doc/CCPPtechnical/source/CodeManagement.rst

    git fetch --all
    git branch -a

-   * main
+   * ufs/dev
-     remotes/upstream/HEAD -> upstream/main
+     remotes/upstream/HEAD -> upstream/ufs/dev
-     remotes/upstream/dtc/hwrf-physics
-     remotes/upstream/emc_training_march_2019
-     remotes/upstream/emc_training_march_2019_rftim
-     remotes/upstream/feature/DOE_PBL_project
-     remotes/upstream/feature/rrtmgp-doxygen
-     remotes/upstream/feature/unified_standard_names
-     remotes/upstream/gfs_suite2_physics_test_tag_20190222
-     remotes/upstream/gsd_suite4_physics_test_tag_20181210
-     remotes/upstream/main
-     remotes/upstream/mraerosol
-     remotes/upstream/release/P7a
-     remotes/upstream/release/P7b
-     remotes/upstream/release/public-v4
-     remotes/upstream/release/public-v5
-     remotes/upstream/release/public-v6
+     remotes/upstream/ufs/dev

-As you can see, you are placed on the ``main`` branch by default; this is the most recent version of the development code in the ccpp-physics repository.
-All new development should start from that point, but if you would like to view code from another branch this is simple with the ``git checkout`` command.
+As you can see, you are placed on the ``ufs/dev`` branch by default; this is the most recent version of the development code in the ccpp-physics repository.
+In the ccpp-framework repository, the default branch is named ``main``.
+All new development should start from the default branch, but if you would like to view code from another branch this is simple with the ``git checkout`` command.

 .. code-block:: console
    :emphasize-lines: 3-4